WCramRTC/GA_MergeSort/README.md

 - In your `Main` method, include comments that discuss the time complexity of Merge Sort.
 - Compare its efficiency with simpler algorithms and explain its advantages in the comments.

 ---

+## Final Code

+- Build your entire merge sort by hand, don't just fork the repo.
+- Test your code with your own array of data.
+- Comment ALL of your code.

+---